How to Answer Interview Questions About Your Previous Job

 - I felt the leadership team was great as well.
 They knew all of their employees on a first name basis and tried to make those personal connections.
 I also enjoyed that fact that the office tried to do community outreach with local organizations.

-- One of the reasons I am leaving is that I felt I was not challenged enough at the job.
+- One of the reasons I’m leaving is that I felt I was not challenged enough at the job.
 As a new employee in the working world, the company offered me a great opportunity for a good entry level position – one that I’ll always be grateful for.
-However, after being there for so many years, I felt I was not able to reach my full potential because of a real lack of challenge.
+However, after being there for so many years, I felt I wasn’t able to reach my full potential because of a real lack of challenge.
 There really was no room for advancement in the company.
 While I did enjoy working there and appreciate the skills I developed while with the company, I feel my skill set can be better utilized elsewhere, where my capabilities are more recognized, and there is the opportunity for growth.

 - The people I worked with at ABC Company were top notch at what they do.